Select your cookie preferences

 CloudFormation is a free service; however, you are charged for the AWS resources, such as the Lambda function and EC2 instance, that you include in your stacks at the current rate for each.
 For more information about AWS pricing, see the detail page for each product at http://aws.amazon.com.

-As an alternative to creating a custom resource and Lambda function, you can use AWS Systems Manager parameters in your template to retrieve the latest AMI ID value stored in a Systems Manager parameter.
+A Lambda-backed custom resource used to be the recommended method for retrieving AMI IDs.
+Rather than creating a custom resource and Lambda function to retried AMI IDs, you can use AWS Systems Manager parameters in your template to retrieve the latest AMI ID value stored in a Systems Manager parameter.
 This makes your templates more reusable and easier to maintain.
-For more information, see Reference existing resources and Systems Manager parameters with CloudFormation-supplied parameter types.
+For more information, see Specify existing resources at runtime with CloudFormation-supplied parameter types.

 Overview